-Juliette was 15 years in prison.
-Confronted with the unexpected goodness of her younger sister Léa, who makes Juliette a part of her family, very slowly breaks up Juliette's ice and bitterness and she carefully opens up.
-Written by
+Juliette Fontaine (Dame Kristin Scott Thomas) was in prison for fifteen years.
+Confronted with the unexpected goodness of her younger sister Léa (Elsa Zylberstein), who makes Juliette a part of her family, very slowly breaks up Juliette's ice and bitterness and she carefully opens up.

 Was this review helpful to you?

 | Report this